 Contact a Los Angeles shoplifting attorney

-when you have been arrested for shoplifting from a retail store.
+when you have been arrested for stealing from a retail store.
 We will review your case for free!